Altering a jumpsuit

 Turn the jumpsuit inside out and re-mark with the chalk the previous measurements and where the side seam will be taken in.
 Do this on both sides of the jumpsuit.

-Once the markings have been made, flatten out the front and back sides of the jumpsuit to make sure the existing seams are flat and to avoid any puckering as sewn, then pin along the chalk line to be stitched.
+Once the markings have been made, flatten out the front and back sides of the jumpsuit.
+This will insure the existing seams are flat and to avoid any puckering as sewn.
+Then pin along the chalk line to be stitched.

 Follow the chalk line removing the pins before you sew over them (sewing over pins in very bad for sewing machines!)